Refer for emergency assessment

 - Details of previous medical and non-medical management including the course of treatments and outcome of treatments

-- x-ray of four views of the affected knee: weight bearing anteroposterior (AP), notch, lateral and skyline views.
+- x-ray of two views of the affected shoulder: anteroposterior (AP) and lateral

 Provide if available